Kunwar Indrajit Singh: The Delhi Accord

 The Delhi Accord officially brought about the end of the revolution.
 It was a compromise between the Rana's, King Tribhuvan, and Nepali Congress, which allowed for the creation of a government of a mix between Rana's and Nepali Congress members, with Mohan Shumsher remaining as Prime Minister.
 Though K.I.
 Singh was asked to stop the fighting, he refused to accept the Delhi Accord, and was dissatisfied with the leadership of Nepali Congress.
 He launched another unsuccessful attack on Bhairawa, but was soon arrested in February 1951 by Indian and Nepali troops.
-When he was captured, his force was said to number 200-400 men.
+When he was captured, his force was said to number 300-500 men.
 Following his arrest, he quickly escaped, but was recaptured, and sent to a jail in Kathmandu.

 The Raksha Dal Revolt

 The Raksha Dal was an auxiliary security force set up immediately after the revolution, mostly from members of the Muktisena, Nepali Congress' militant wing.
 In January 1952, Ram Prasad Rai, a militant revolutionary similar to K.I.
 Singh who also refused to accept the Delhi Accord, started a protest in Kathmandu against Prime Minister Mohan Shumsher and the Delhi Accord.
 After Rai had made a speech in the city, declaring the need for a renewed revolt, he was arrested.
 This arrest led to a revolt of the Raksha Dal in Kathmandu, who freed both Ram Prasad Rai and K.I.
 Singh from jail and occupied the Singha Durbar.
 Rai and Singh tried to negotiate with the government, but after a few days, the revolting Raksha Dal were defeated, for the army and most of the Raksha Dal officers remained loyal to the government.
-Both Rai and Singh fled Nepal into Tibet to the north, but Rai died en route.
+Both Rai and Singh fled Nepal into Tibet to the north, but Rai died on route.